Namadu7/pbseqtool/README.md

 My life priorites have shifted, so I won't be working on this tool anymore.
 I may pick it up again some day, but I make no promises.

-In the meantime, feel free to work on it yourself, or use it as a base for making a similar or better tool if you have the time and motivation.

 It should still be perfectly functional for editing move sequences in various Pokémon games, though.
-Just know that you may have to figure out what all the sequence commands and their parameters do through trial/error, and by observing how those commands/parameters are used in already-existing sequences.
+Just know that you may have to figure out what all the sequence commands and their parameters do through trial and error, as well as by observing how those commands/parameters are used in already-existing sequences.

+Also, if you want to work more on this tool yourself, or want to use it as a base for making a similar or better tool, feel free!
-You're also free to make your own documentation, should you feel ambitious!
+You're also free to make your own documentation!
+If you end up doing either, please let me (Namadu) know.
+I can link it here.

 # Pokémon BSEQ Tool